30 Best Apps that Pay You to Play Games ($$$)

 Winter is coming.

-The great houses of Westeros are preparing themselves for an all-new slots adventure: Game of Thrones Slots Casino.
+The great houses of Westeros are preparing themselves for an all-new adventure: Game of Thrones Slots Casino.

-Are you ready to spin the slot machines on your way to the ultimate glory: The Iron Throne?
+Are you ready to spin the machines on your way to the ultimate glory: The Iron Throne?

-Test your skill in one of the most immersive slot machine games to come out of the Seven Kingdoms.
-Relive memorable moments by experiencing slot machines with the classic sights, sounds, and beautiful art all based on Game of Thrones!
+Test your skill in one of the most immersive machine games to come out of the Seven Kingdoms.
+Relive memorable moments by experiencing machines with the classic sights, sounds, and beautiful art all based on Game of Thrones!

-Dive into a mix of classic casino slots and enjoy never-before-seen social features, where teamwork on the slot machines can aid your quest to sit on the Iron Throne.
+Dive into a mix of classic games and enjoy never-before-seen social features, where teamwork on the machines can aid your quest to sit on the Iron Throne.

 4. My Konami Slots

 The thrill of winning is in the palm of your hand.
 Play top-ranked My KONAMI Slots anytime you feel the need for a little social casino fun or a quick escape.
-My KONAMI features some of your very favorite slot machines straight off the Las Vegas casino floor.
+My KONAMI features some of your very favorite machines straight off the casino floor.

-Download My KONAMI Slots app for iOS to play a free social casino game and start having fun in so many ways, including free spins, big bonuses, progressive jackpots, and working your way up in VIP status.
+Download the app for iOS to play a free social casino game and start having fun in so many ways, including free spins, big bonuses, progressive jackpots, and working your way up in VIP status.

 Play My Konami Slots (IOS Only)